jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 ## Summary

 In this lab, you have configured self-service password reset for user accounts in Entra ID.
-You enabled password writeback using Microsoft Entra Connect, updated the minimum password age policy to allow immediate password changes, and configured self-service password reset options including authentication methods and registration requirements.
+You enabled password writeback using Microsoft Entra Connect, updated the minimum password age policy to allow immediate password changes, and configured self-service password reset options, including authentication methods and registration requirements.
 Finally, you validated the self-service password reset process by successfully changing a user's password through the My Account page.
 This setup empowers users to manage their passwords securely and reduces the administrative overhead of password resets.

 #### You have successfully completed the lab.
-Click on Next >> to procced with next exercise.
+Click on Next >> to proceed with the next lab.
    ![](../media/up4.png)